dev-lambda/CursoPHP/README.md

 ## For
 - Estrutura do For
-- Includindo o For dentro do HTML
+- Incluindo o For dentro do HTML

+## Foreach
+- Estrutura do foreach
+- Incluindo o Foreach dentro do HTML

 ### Notas
 #### Diferenças de include e require